-The Company licensed Angiomax, an intravenous direct thrombin inhibitor, which is a peptide compound, from Biogen Idec, Inc. (Biogen Idec) and have license rights to develop, market, and sell Angiomax globally.
-It markets Angiomax in the United States for use as an anticoagulant in combination with aspirin in patients with unstable angina undergoing percutaneous transluminal coronary angioplasty (PTCA) and for use in patients undergoing percutaneous coronary intervention (PCI), including patients with or at risk of heparin induced thrombocytopenia and thrombosis syndrome (HIT/HITTS).
-In Europe, the Company markets Angiox for use as an anticoagulant in patients undergoing PCI, for use in adult patients with acute coronary syndrome (ACS), and for the treatment of segment elevation myocardial infarction (STEMI) patients undergoing primary PCI.
-Its approval for ACS in Europe also includes patients with unstable angina or non-STEMI planned for urgent or early intervention when used with aspirin and clopidogrel.
-Angiomax is also approved for sale in Australia, Canada and a range of countries in Central America, South America and the Middle East for PCI indications similar to those approved by the Food and Drug Administration (FDA).
-In addition, Angiomax is approved in Canada for the treatment of patients with HIT/HITTS undergoing cardiac surgery.
+The Company's Angiomax is an intravenous direct thrombin inhibitor that is a peptide compound.
+In the United States, Angiomax is used as an anticoagulant in combination with aspirin in patients with unstable angina undergoing percutaneous transluminal coronary angioplasty (PTCA) and for patients undergoing percutaneous Coronary Intervention (PCI), including patients with or at risk of heparin-induced thrombocytopenia and thrombosis syndrome (HIT/HITTS).
+In Europe, Angiomax is used as an anticoagulant in patients undergoing PCI, adult patients with acute coronary syndrome (ACS), and for the treatment of patients with ST-segment elevation myocardial infarction (STEMI) undergoing primary PCI.

 8 SYLVAN WAY

 - BRIEF-Medicines Co says commenced implementation of workforce reduction

 - BRIEF-Medicines says U.S. District court issued order preliminarily approving proposed settlement by co, plaintiffs in case related to co's clinical trial of Cangrelor